cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 **TODO 2:** Implement the gradient function for inverse kinematics.

-- Calculate the numerical gradient of the cost function with respect to each joint angle.
+- Calculate the numerical gradient of the cost function with respect to each joint angle using the finite difference method.
 - Use a small epsilon value (e.g., 1e-3) for the finite difference approximation.

 **TODO 3:** Implement the gradient descent algorithm for inverse kinematics.